-Children who have a bilateral severe hearing loss or worse, from 1 kHz to 8 kHz on ABR testing, or on an unaided test.
+Children who have a bilateral severe hearing loss or worse, from 1 kHz to 8 kHz in the better ear on ABR testing, or on a reliable unaided pure tone audiogram.

 Children with limited aided speech information above 2 kHz (as seen on speech-mapping).

-Children with a severe reverse sloping hearing loss or worse, or those whose speech and language is not progressing adequately.
+Children with a severe reverse sloping hearing loss or worse, whose speech and language are not progressing adequately.

-Children with additional needs will be accepted for assessment.
+Children with additional needs who also meet the audiological criteria will be accepted for assessment.

-If you are in doubt about a possible referral please do refer them to the Northern Cochlear Implant Programme, or call us to discuss.
+If you are in doubt about a possible referral please do refer them to the Northern Cochlear Implant Program, or call us to discuss.

 All children accepted as a candidate for cochlear implantation in both ears will receive full public funding.